Current projects

 This project aimed to bring benefit to communities in four low and middle-income countries through enhancing the contributions of universities to addressing climate change.

-The four countries participating in the study contain populations that are highly vulnerable to the impacts of climate change.
+The countries participating in the study contain populations that are highly vulnerable to the impacts of climate change.
 In Fiji, rising sea levels are the primary risk.
 Kenya and Mozambique are subject to extreme weather patterns and threats to agriculture and food security, while many Brazilians live in precarious housing vulnerable to flooding.
 All four countries contain substantial proportions of their populations living in poverty, and without access to the support that could help them adapt to these changes.

 Positive responses to climate change can exist in the form of mitigation or adaptation, the former consisting of measures to prevent or limit the changes to the climate (mainly through emission of greenhouse gases) through advocacy for policy change or creation of alternatives, and the latter to managing the effects that are already evident.